 2. SET-UP OR REORGANIZE YOUR MANUFACTURING LINE WITH VR SIMULATION AND 3D POINT CLOUDS

 One of the key factors impacting the task of setting-up a production line is whether it is based on a greenfield approach, with a new facility being built at the same time as the line itself or whether it is targeted to be inserted into an existing factory.

 Both cases have their own set of challenges and being able to visualize the future manufacturing line in its environment at every stage of the project is definitely a key advantage.
 VR simulation offers one of the best decision-making tools you can use to solve many issues.
 It can show you performance changes you can expect from applying changes to your process.
-By using VR in manufacturing, it is possible to test the feasibility and real performance of several scenarios in an immersive environment, without wasting money.
+By using VR in business, it is possible to test the feasibility and real performance of several scenarios in an immersive environment, without wasting money.